John Lewis Cooper

-Early life
+Early life and family

 John Lewis Cooper was born in Monrovia, Liberia to Reverend Randolph Cassius Cooper I and Sarah Ellen Cooper, née Morris.
+He was married to Eugenia Simpson.
+They had four children, three natural born and one adopted: John Lewis Jr, Julius Everett Sr., Ora and Elenora.
+His granddaughter was Hannah Gizelle Cooper, a Liberian-American hurdler who competed in the 2000 Summer Olympics.
+He is the paternal grandfather of journalist Helene Cooper.

 Education

 John Lewis Cooper studied at the College of West Africa and Liberia College.

 Career and government service

 John Lewis was instrumental in the establishment of radio and electricity throughout rural Liberia.
 He held the cabinet portfolio for telecommunications in Liberia and was decorated for his service to his country.
+He was popularly known as 'Radio Cooper'.

 Death

 John Lewis Cooper died in 1961 in Monrovia.

-Trivia

-John Lewis Cooper was popularly known as 'Radio Cooper.'

-John Lewis Cooper is the paternal grandfather of journalist, Helene Cooper.